etiennestuder/gradle-jooq-plugin/README.md

 # Tasks
 For each jOOQ configuration declared in the build, the plugin adds a new `generate[ConfigurationName]JooqSchemaSource` task to your project.
 Each task generates the jOOQ Java sources from the configured database schema and includes these sources in the specified source set.
-For example, a configuration named `sample` will add a code generation task `generateSampleJooqSchemaSource` to the project.
+For example, a jOOQ configuration named `sample` will cause the plugin to add a new code generation task `generateSampleJooqSchemaSource` to the project.

 ```console
 gradle generateSampleJooqSchemaSource